zooniverse/front-end-monorepo/README.md

 - `zooniverse/fe-content-pages`: Built from the Dockerfile in `packages/app-content-pages`.
 Runs `yarn build` and `yarn start` in `packages/app-content-pages` from `zooniverse/front-end-monorepo:latest`.
 - `zooniverse/fe-project`: Built from the Dockerfile in `packages/app-project`.
 Runs `yarn build` and `yarn start` in `packages/app-project` from `zooniverse/front-end-monorepo:latest`.

+### Publishing
+When publishing an individual package to [npm](https://www.npmjs.com/), first cd into the repo you would like to deploy (within the packages folder), then:
+1. Update changelog and commit
+1. `yarn version --major --no-git-tag-version`
+1. `git push origin name-of-branch`
+1. Merge branch
+1. Checkout master, pull for latest
+1. `yarn publish`

 ---